CyberGarrett/Monitor-Blackout-Hotkey/README.txt

+I made this so I can focus when I game, read, or write, and minimize eye strain.
+Configurable for 1-n displays, each instance supports a single hotkey to toggle a configuration.
+Use multiple projects for multiple hotkeys, though I will try to integrate this in future updates.

 Overview

 This solution provides a way to toggle black screens on specified monitors using a hotkey.
 The solution consists of a Python script, a batch script, and an AutoHotkey script.
 When the hotkey is triggered, the Python script either creates black screens on the specified monitors or removes them if they are already present.
 Additionally, it adjusts the brightness of the specified monitors.
-Files Included

-This Python script allows you to control the brightness of your monitors and create blackout screens on specified monitors.
-The script toggles between specified brightness levels and default brightness levels while creating/removing blackout screens based on a configuration file.
-Prerequisites
+This black screen on top of the darkened displays helps prevents snooping, wether from over the shoulder or inference from graphics processes.

+Packages Required

     Python 3.x
     PyQt5